Gita Ward, BA, MSW, RCSW Registered Clinical Social Worker

 I am registered with the Alberta College of Social Workers as a Clinical Social Worker and authorized to Perform Restricted Activities- As a clinical social worker I completed 1600 supervised hours post Masters and passed a clinical social work exam

 I love to travel the world to meet new people and learn about all of the amazing cultures the world has to offer.
-I am a proud mother of an amazing son whom loves to travel.
+I am a proud mother of an amazing son whom loves to travel as well.
 I love to spend time with my family and my dog, Walter.
 I strongly believe in giving back to the community and building stronger communities through education, so I started an ongoing bi-yearly scholarship for GED graduates to pursue higher education.
+I am also part of the 100 Women Who Care in Foothills who donate to Local Charities four times a year.
 I am originally from the East Coast and do enjoy going home to Prince Edward Island once a year to visit the ocean, red sands, family, and eating delicious PEI potatoes, mussels and lobster.

 Video and Article about Gita Ward and a Previous Client